isomerpages/moe-ncps/_our-programmes/English.md

 ###### **iCT** **in the curriculum:** Moo- ‘O’
 ![](/images/Our%20Curriculum_English/moo%20o%202%20final.png)

+##### **Experiential Learning**

+* Teaching English with hands-on activities can help language students learn and practice new vocabulary, grammar, ideas, and concepts.
+* Students learn in a variety of ways, so it is important to teach using multiple methods.
+By incorporating hands-on experiences in our English lessons, students have higher levels of engagement and learning.

 ##### **Learning English Through Fun & Games**

 * Games are a fun way to practise English – it can be a really motivating way to learn a language.